play2lead/build-agent/README.md

 - Install docker so that we can user docker inside docker
 - Add SSH keys as volume to the container
 - Fig instead of docker-compose
+- Add proxy of docker-login to build agent container

 # Usage:
 ## Preparing host